IrinaSTA/bookmark-manager-Day2/README.md

 ## User Stories

 ```
-As a user
+As a busy user
-So I can manage my bookmarks
+So I can quickly go to my websites
 I want to see a list of bookmarks

 ```